LukeKenTeam/LukeKen3D/README.md

 ## Credit

 Luke Ken 3D Project is made up of submissions from many people all over the globe.
 All of them, and you, deserve credit!
 Please do not forget to provide your name and email/contact info when submitting resources.
+Also a special thanks goes out to Ken Silverman for creating the Build Engine.
+None of the games would be possible without him, including Luke Ken 3D itself.

 ## Community